Mattress Rating Sources

 by Tanya Fong

-Our AssessmentThis lengthy article doesn't rate individual mattresses, but does go into great detail about coil construction and spinal alignment as well as mattress selection for individuals with special health needs.
-It's an excellent primer for the shopper who wants to fully understand mattress construction.
+Our AssessmentThis lengthy article goes into great detail about coil construction and spinal alignment as well as mattress selection for individuals with special health needs.
+It's an excellent primer for shoppers who want to understand mattress construction.
+Fong's advice includes thoroughly testing mattresses before you buy.
+She reports that consumers who tried out their mattress for between 25 and 29 minutes were more likely than others to be satisfied with their purchase.

 I Slept on 100 Mattresses